itssamuelrowe/binarystars/content/superclasses-and-subclasses/overriding-methods.md

 A subclass inherits all the behavior and attributes of its superclass.
 It can then extend the behavior and attributes of its superclass.
 In fact, a subclass can change the behavior provided by its superclass.
 This is known as *overriding*.
 Overriding methods is a feature of polymorphism.
-In this lecture, you will learn about overriding methods.
+In this section, you will learn about overriding methods.

 When you call an instance method, Java looks for the definition of the method